Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

-1. We received an e-mail notification from Metro Procurement about a rehabilitation project assignment that we need to accept or reject.
+2. As a listed SBE designer, we received an e-mail notification from Metro Procurement about a project assignment that we need to accept or reject.
 What happens next?

-- First, you must respond to Metro Procurement about your decision to accept or reject the project.
+- First, you must respond to Metro Procurement about your decision to accept or reject the project, generally within 3 business days.
 If you reject the project, you do not need to do anything more.
 You will retain your place on the project assignment order.
 If your decision is to accept the project, read on…

-- Once you have notified Metro Procurement that you are accepting the project, you will need to contact CWNOAP Deputy Director Greg Ballard (firstname.lastname@example.org) regarding the potential for any clarifications to the project’s Scope of Work.
-The CWNOAP Deputy Director may schedule a project Scoping Meeting if needed.
+- Once you have notified Metro Procurement that you are accepting the project, you will need to contact CWNOAP Deputy Director Greg Ballard (email@example.com) regarding the potential for any clarifications to the project’s Scope of Work.
+The CWNOAP Deputy Director may schedule a project Scoping Meeting if needed, generally within two (2) weeks..
 The CWNOAP will arrange for you to receive a loaned hard drive containing available data for the project area including CCTV inspection data, smoke testing data, GIS data, and/or record drawings.
-Prior to the project Scoping Meeting, you should review and be familiar with the Design Management Manual and its appendices to allow for a productive discussion.
+Prior to the project Scoping Meeting, you should review and be familiar with the project information provided and, the Design Management Manual and its appendices to allow for a productive discussion.

 - Please note that the Designer should not submit a detailed Scope of Work as part of the proposal.
 It is the intent of the CWNOAP that the Scope of Work provided in the notification or RFP is the Scope of Work for the project.
 Questions or clarifications about the Scope of Work should be addressed at the project Scoping Meeting.
 If the Designer needs to submit a clarification to the Scope of Work or a list of assumptions used in developing the proposal to fulfill the Scope of Work, then those clarifications / assumptions and only those should be submitted with the pricing schedule.